fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

  The dataset that was used in this section 1 of the analysis is avalaible here:
  - <a href="https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/DATA%20SECTION%201%20with%20two%20derived%20columns.csv"> Dataset with 8 numerical variables</a>

-The results of the dewscriptive statistics is avaliable here:
+The results of the descriptive statistics is avaliable here:
 - <a href="https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Descriptive_Statistics.csv">Descritptive statistics of 8 numerical variables</a>

 _________________________________________________________________________________________________